-j.
-Retain the opportunity to establish a carbon tax and/or an emissions cap in the future Given the reservations and contention surrounding the challenges/opportunities of this pricing scheme, the Institute still considers that a carbon tax would be a more appropriate mechanism for reducing emissions at the pace and scale required.
+2.10 Retain the opportunity to establish a carbon tax and/or an emissions cap in the future Given the reservations and contention surrounding the challenges/opportunities of this pricing scheme, the Institute still considers that a carbon tax would be a more appropriate mechanism for reducing emissions at the pace and scale required to meet domestic and international emission targets.
 A carbon tax, we believe, would be cheaper, simpler (easier for citizens to understand), easier to alter (by changing the tax rate), easier to target to specific audiences, easier to stage if need be (e.g. by changes in tax rates and by applying to different emitters) and the funds collected can be targeted for specific purposes (e.g. R&D grants made available to carbon tax payers).
 Operationally, a carbon tax will require independently verifiable carbon emissions data (see our recommendation in response to Question 14).